nicholaswmin/fsm/README.md

       Formal terminology is unnecessarily complex for the purposes of this documentation therefore its intentionally avoided.

-[^2]: Javascript does not support *multiple inheritance*.
+[^2]: Javascript does not support *multiple inheritance*, a commonly misused
-      Inheritance is commonly misused & tends to create inflexibly strong relationships; yet there are cases where it's semantically correct.
+      mechanism that easily leads to various modelling issues.

       Composition, the usual alternative, namespaces the API of the composited behaviour which doesn't feel idiomatic when it comes to FSMs.